lynnfaraday/aresmush.com/fs3/fs3-3/combat.md

 * **Cover** - You are attacking from behind hard cover, like a tree or wall.
 There is no modifier to attack, but hits aimed at you have a chance of hitting the cover instead.
 * **Hidden** - You are out of sight, but can still attack as normal.
 This stance just exists so that NPCs don't auto-target you when they can't see you.
 It is mostly used for snipers.

+{% fs3tip %}
-> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:**  Always be sure that your RP mirrors your stance.
-You can't be defensive while sitting in a car, or take cover on an open plain.
+Always be sure that your RP mirrors your stance.
+It's tough to be reckless while sitting in a car, or take cover on an open plain.
 Use common sense.
+{% endfs3tip %}

 <a name="vehicles"/>